Range Of Possible Sizes For Side X

 1.1.
 Triangles:

 In a triangle, the length of "Side X" is constrained by the triangle inequality theorem.
 This theorem states that the sum of the lengths of any two sides of a triangle must be greater than the length of the third side.
-Therefore, if we know the lengths of two sides (let's say 'a' and 'b'), the maximum length of Side X (let's call it 'c') is a + b - ε, where ε is an infinitesimally small positive number.
+Which means, if we know the lengths of two sides (let's say 'a' and 'b'), the maximum length of Side X (let's call it 'c') is a + b - ε, where ε is an infinitesimally small positive number.
 The minimum length approaches zero as the angle between 'a' and 'b' approaches 180 degrees (a degenerate triangle).

 1.2.
 Squares and Rectangles: